Once Upon a Time There Was a Copywriter...

 “Last night, he went up to one of those nice kitties that wander around the village after dark and tried to stroke it.
 And guess what?”

 “It ate him!”

 After that, the tribespeople were careful to avoid the kitties and renamed them “lion”, which meant “bad-kitty-who-eats-people” in their language.

 They went home and told the story to their children.
 And in this way, the knowledge of what was safe to stroke and what wasn’t became passed down.
 The ones who paid attention survived long enough to reproduce.
 The ones who didn’t, didn’t.

-In this way, storytelling and story listening, eventually became encoded into our very DNA.
-It conferred evolutionary advantage.
+In this way, storytelling and story listening eventually became encoded into our very DNA.
+It conferred an evolutionary advantage.
 Nature selected for story.

 Here’s another interesting fact about our brains and stories.
 When we listen to a story, from the moment we realise it is a story, our brains secrete dopamine.
 Dopamine is a chemical that stimulates pleasure centres in our brains.
 Our brains reward us for paying attention to stories.
 We are addicted to stories.

 Given this amazing power to modify our behaviour, you’d think more people would want to give storytelling a shot as part of their marketing campaigns.